 - Presentation by Patrick Brown

 - New Members/New Business

 Welcome Remarks by the Chair:

-Mr. Thomas Saras chaired the meeting and declared the meeting open.
-Dr. Tajdolati moved a motion to approve the agenda.
-Jonathan Annobil seconded it.
-The motion was carried
+Mohammed Tajdolati chaired the virtual monthly meeting and declared the meeting open.
+Hon Giodarno Bassilo moved a motion to approve the agenda.
+Roberto Hausman seconded it.
+The motion was carried unanimously.